Potash production came to an end after 120 years

-Our certificates at the Sigmundshall location
+Our certificates at the Sigmundshall site

 Our products are certified according to international standards and norms.
 Here you can find our current certificates.